 M: It really is a signature part of Chicago.
 It fit into the books for a lot of reasons - first of all, because it stretches from the north to the south and the east and the west, and connects all different parts of the city.
 And then the other thing about the L and public transportation was, I knew that I wanted to get into the whole issue of biological weapons and possibly using them to attack a city.
 And public transportation in Chicago would be the L. It would be a prime place where that might happen.

 CORLEY: Don't want to give people ideas.

-Mr. HARVEY: At its fundamental level, it's about storytelling.
-All of the experiences that I've had in the field inform the intangibles of the books -you know, how cops talk to each other.
+M: At its fundamental level, it's about storytelling.
+All of the experiences that I've had in the field inform the intangibles of the books - you know, how cops talk to each other.
 You know, how a crime scene works, how an investigation works, what it's like inside a prison.
 You can write about them in fiction but if you've been there, you have a huge advantage.

 CORLEY: Michael Harvey and I end our day at North Avenue Beach, where hundreds of sunbathers stretch out on the nearby sand.
 The water sparkles, and the city's skyline is etched perfectly against a clear sky, as we stand near the running path.
 Investigator Kelly comes here often.